HTTPS is becoming the “default” for any website whether it is a blog, portal, e-commerce or corporate one.

 - when the SSL certificate has errors including:

-- and when the SSL certificate is getting close to expiry date so that you can renew it in advance
+- and when the SSL certificate is getting close to the expiry date (when 14, 7 and 1 day is left) so that you can renew it in advance.

 Customizing its usage

 - disable SSL monitoring and/or “ignore SSL errors” for selected monitors from the “Add/Edit Monitor dialogs”.
 This is handy if the website uses a self-signed certificate.